The Complete Guide to Uluwatu Area Surf Spots

 Conclusion

 Uluwatu is a world famous surf spot and is arguably the most consistent best quality wave in the world.
 The surrounding area of around 5 miles, from Nyang Nyang to Balangan is referred to as Uluwatu area, and is the home to 9 high quality surf breaks that all work on different tides and are of varying ability level.
-No other surf spot in the world packs in such a variety of waves in such a small area because they don’t have a curving coastline or such consitent surf and winds.
+No other surf spot in the world packs in such a variety of waves in such a small area because they don’t have a curving coastline or such consistent surf and winds.

 This small area on the southwestern tip of the Bukut peninsula is the world’s premier surfing location due to its consistency, quality, and variety.